Girls Adventure and Mentorship Group

 -

-Our once a month day trips is $75-50 per month (sliding scale is respective of if you are a single or double income household).
+Our once a month day trips is $50 per month.
 This will cover gas, materials, my planning times, as well as time with the group and can be paid all in advance or monthly depending on what is easier for your family.

 -